kamens/gae_bingo/README.md

 # GAE/Bingo

-GAE/Bingo is a drop-in split testing framework for App Engine, built for [Khan Academy](http://www.khanacademy.org) and *heavily* inspired by [Patrick McKenzie](http://www.kalzumeus.com)'s [A/Bingo](http://www.bingocardcreator.com/abingo).
+GAE/Bingo is a drop-in split testing framework for App Engine, built for [Khan Academy](http://www.khanacademy.org) and *heavily* modeled after [Patrick McKenzie](http://www.kalzumeus.com)'s [A/Bingo](http://www.bingocardcreator.com/abingo).
 If you're on App Engine, GAE/Bingo can get your A/B tests up and running in minutes.

 You can read [more about the initial inspiration and design of GAE/Bingo](http://bjk5.com/coming-soon).